Chancellor-LMS/fos-template/README.md

 ## How to use this repository

+This repository is intended to be used with Chancellor, a command-line tool that allows you to manage your Canvas course content using markdown files.

+You can find more information about Chancellor [here](https://www.npmjs.com/package/chancellor-cli).

 ### Clone the repository

 Either use Git, or Chancellor to clone the repository to your local machine: